fares-soliman/Roblow/README.md

 # Roblow
-A fully autonomous snowblower using ultrasonic and an Arduino
+A fully autonomous snowblower using ultrasonic sensors and an Arduino